Food Preservation FAQs

 Can Splenda® (sucralose) be used in preserving food?

-Granular Splenda® does not provide preservative properties like sugar.
-There has not been any published research work with using sucralose in the canning of fruits at home.
-According to the National Center for Home Food Preservation (NCHP), using Splenda® Food Preservation Frequently Asked Questions, July 2009 Page 3 of 6 instead of sugar should work as a sugar substitute for syrup recipes used in canning fruits because the product is heat-stable.
-Some people have reported an aftertaste when used in various products, so it's possible for flavor to change during storage.
+According to the National Center for Home Food Preservation (NCHP), using Splenda® instead of sugar should work as a sugar substitute for syrup recipes used in canning fruits because the product is heat-stable.
+Some people report an aftertaste when used in various products, so it's possible for flavor to change during storage.

-In other cases, where sugar is important, like some preserves or pickled fruits, it is NOT recommended that Splenda® be substituted for sugar if the product is to be canned for shelf stability.
+In other cases, where sugar is important, like some preserves or pickled fruits, it is NOT recommended that Splenda® be substituted for sugar.
 You could use Splenda® as the optional sweetener in a jam or jelly made with a no-sugar needed pectin, such as Mrs. Wages™ Lite Home Jell® Fruit Pectin or Ball® No-Sugar Needed Pectin.
 With these low-methoxyl pectins, no sugar is required at all.
 Sugar substitutes can be added as desired simply for flavor.
 The package inserts with these pectins give instructions on when to add the sugar substitutes (usually after all the cooking and just before filling the jars).

 Can I use the hot water bath to process pepper jelly/jam or do I need to use the pressure canner?